 - Click Search terms at the top of the page.

-- You'll see data on which search terms triggered impressions and clicks.
+- You'll see data on which search terms a significant number of people have used and triggered impressions and clicks.

 - You can alter your search terms report and modify which columns show by clicking the column icon .
 This will allow you to add, remove or reorder the columns in your report.

 - To download the data in a report, click the three-dot icon and select Download.

 Bear in mind that you’ll only see search terms that were used by people at least eight hours ago and have either received clicks in the past 30 days or were searched for by a significant number of people.

 The 'Keyword' column tells you which one of your keywords matched someone’s search term and triggered your ad.
 This information can help you see your keywords 'in action' by showing you how they are matching to actual searches.

 You can use the data in the 'Keyword' column to improve your keyword list.
 For example, let’s say that you sell tulips.
 When you look at your search terms report, you see that your broad-match keyword flowers triggers your ad to show when people search for red roses and purple orchids – flowers that you don’t sell.
 So, you decide to refine your keyword list to focus on terms and phrases more specific to the products that you do offer: tulips.

 The 'Keyword' column does not show by default.
 In the previous AdWords experience, turn on the 'Keyword' column by clicking the Columns drop-down menu and choosing 'Modify columns'.
 In the 'Select metrics' section, click Attributes.
 Then click the Add link next to 'Keyword' and click Apply.
 In the new Google Ads experience, turn on the “Keyword” column by clicking the column icon , then clicking Attributes.
 Tick the box next to 'Keyword', then click Apply.

 Understanding the 'Match type' column

 Tip: Modify your report